Newell Orton

 Newell Orton, DFC1 (1915 – 17 September 1941) was a British flying ace of the Royal Air Force (RAF) during the Second World War.
 He was officially credited with the destruction of 17 enemy aircraft.

 Born in Warwick, Orton served in the Royal Air Force Volunteer Reserve before joining the RAF in 1937.
 Posted to No. 73 Squadron, he was sent to France with the squadron on the outbreak of the Second World War.
 He flew extensively during the Phoney War and the subsequent Battle of France.
-He was wounded on 15 May 1940 when his Hawker Hurricane was shot down and was repatriated to England for hospital treatment for burns.
-In 1941, after recovering from his injuries, he was appointed commander of No. 54 Squadron and flew numerous operations on the Channel Front until his death.
+He was wounded on 15 May 1940 when his Hawker Hurricane fighter was shot down and was repatriated to England for hospital treatment for burns.
+In 1941, after recovering from his injuries, he was appointed commander of No. 54 Squadron and flew numerous operations during the Circus offensive until his death.

 Early life

 Newell Orton, nicknamed Fanny, was born in 1915 in Warwick, England, and was educated locally at King's High School and then proceeding to Leamington Technical College.
 He joined the Royal Air Force Volunteer Reserve in 1935 and was soon a qualified pilot with the rank of sergeant.
 Two years later he received a short service commission in the Royal Air Force (RAF) and was posted to No. 73 Squadron as a flying officer.
-At the time, the squadron operated Gloster Gladiators but in July 1938, it was re-equipped with Hawker Hurricanes.
+At the time, the squadron operated Gloster Gladiators but in July 1938, it was re-equipped with Hawker Hurricane fighters.